How Turing parasites expand the computational landscape of digital life: Results

 \subsection{Open-ended Red Queen dynamics}

-To study parasitic pressures in an eco-evolutionary setup we add a shadow ecosystem where parasites of different complexity dwell and undergo replication and death dynamics (supported figure 2).
+To study parasitic pressures in an eco-evolutionary setup we add a shadow ecosystem where parasites of different complexity dwell and undergo replication and death dynamics (Fig.\ \ref{supFig:2}).
 Replicating hosts and parasites can now produce simpler or more complex daughters through mutations.